txr-ai/txr/README.md

 ---
+If you would like to become a part of turning the transactional Neural Reasoning Framework into a resellable licensed product, please get in touch. tnr@bridger.systems
 Thank you for your time and attention in reviewing this claim for Transactional Reasoning (TxR).
 Updates will be posted as submissions are posted for review.